 The National Fire Protection Association (NFPA) advises the use of a flash protection boundary (FPB) and the wearing of personal protective equipment (PPE) within this area.

-If you live in the Greensboro or Winston-Salem area, have been injured in a workplace electrical accident, and are having difficulties collecting workers’ compensation, please contact us.
+If you live in Winston-Salem, have been injured in a workplace electrical accident, and are having difficulties collecting workers’ compensation, please contact us.
 We can assist you in obtaining the benefits that are rightfully yours.